sucora/sucora/README.md

 - 👋 Hi, I’m @amazinggracie
 - 👀 I’m interested in ...
-Software Engineering.
+Learning.
-- 🌱 I’m currently learning ... golang!
+- 🌱 I’m currently learning ...
+Rust!
-- 💞️ I’m looking to collaborate on ... any projects that can help me succeed.
+- 💞️ I’m looking to collaborate on ...
+Any projects that can help me learn.
-- 📫 How to reach me ... discord @ `amazinggracie#4761` (don't spam please!)
+- 📫 How to reach me ...
+Discord @ `amazinggracie#4761` (don't spam please!)

 <!---
 amazinggracie/amazinggracie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.